SnorreFagerland/virushistory/the rumor mill/the surgeon incident/README.md

 # Delayed activation

-According to CARROT PARTY:
+According to CARROT PARTY, the virus would normally infect with no effects.

--   Infection occurred normally.
--   During November and December the warning message appeared.
--   Once the warning phase began, infection capability was disabled.
+During November and December a warning message appeared, but in this period infection capability was disabled.

 This appears intended to ensure that the intended recipient would see the warning without the virus continuing to spread indefinitely.